nicoursi/Vanets-ns3-fb/docs/DOCKER_SETUP.md

 This example runs the specified simulation with run 14 (executing the same run multiple times returns same results).
 ```

-> **Note:** While Docker commands remain functional, Singularity is now the recommended approach for both local development and cluster deployment due to its universal compatibility.

 ** Automated Simulation Runs**

-For automated simulations you can use `../batch1-simulations-with-docker.sh` from within the `ns-3` folder.
+For automated simulations you can use `../batch1-simulations-with-docker.sh`.
+Make sure you `cd ns-3` before running.
 Check `--help` for accurate instructions.

+> **Note:** While Docker commands remain functional, Singularity is now the recommended approach for both local development and cluster deployment due to its universal compatibility.